History of the Teller–Ulam design

 The Teller–Ulam design is the technical concept behind thermonuclear weapons, also known as hydrogen bombs.
 The design relies on the radiation implosion principle, using thermal X-rays released from a fission nuclear primary to compress and ignite nuclear fusion in a secondary.
 This is in contrast to the simpler design and usage of nuclear fusion in boosted fission weapons.

 The design is named for scientists Edward Teller and Stanisław Ulam, who originally devised the concept in January 1951 for the United States nuclear weapons program, though their individual roles have been subsequently debated.
 The US Greenhouse George test in May 1951, the world's first artificial thermonuclear fusion, validated the radiation implosion principle.
 The US first tested the "true" Teller-Ulam design with the very high-yield Ivy Mike test in 1952.

-The design was independently devised and then tested by teams of nuclear weapons scientists working for at least four more governments: the Soviet Union in 1955 (RDS-37), the United Kingdom in 1957 (Operation Grapple), China in 1966 (Project 639), and France in 1968 (Canopus).
+The design was independently devised and then tested by teams of nuclear weapons scientists working for at least four more governments: the Soviet Union in 1955 (RDS-37), the United Kingdom in 1957 (Operation Grapple), China in 1966 (629), and France in 1968 (Canopus).
 There is not enough public information to determine whether India, Israel, or North Korea possess multi-stage weapons.
 Pakistan is not considered to have developed them.
 The Teller-Ulam design is the basis for all nuclear weapons tests above one megaton yield.